-Bachelor of Arts (Honours) in Sustainable Events Management
+Bachelor of Arts (Honours) in Sustainable Events Management (Top-up)

 The Bachelor of Arts (Honours) in Sustainable Events Management is developed and awarded by the University of Stirling, UK.